Garrett Cooper Player Props: Marlins vs. Giants

 Giants Pitching Rankings

-- The Giants have the 19th-ranked team ERA across all MLB pitching staffs (4.73).
+- The Giants have the 21st-ranked team ERA among all MLB pitching staffs (4.72).

-- The Giants rank 20th in baseball in home runs given up (22 total, 1.5 per game).
+- The Giants rank 21st in baseball in home runs surrendered (23 total, 1.4 per game).

-- Wood (0-0) takes the mound for the Giants to make his third start this season.
+- Cobb (0-1) gets the starting nod for the Giants in his fourth start of the season.
+He has a 3.14 ERA in 14 1/3 innings pitched, with 14 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.